rt-comps/rt-comps.github.io/dev/simon/modules/rt_baseclass.md

 Extends ```document.create()``` to allow all aspects of the new element to be defined in one go.

-Returns a new element according to the provided *options*
+Returns a new element according to the provided *options* from the table below
 |Property|Type|Default||Description|
 | :--- | --- | --- | --- | :--- |
 |*tag*|{String}|'div'|-|Tag name|